Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Current as of January 01, 2023 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(b) The commissioner may make grants:
+(c) The commissioner may make grants:

-(1) for services and training provided by organizations; and
+(1) for services and training provided by organizations to persons who are deafblind;

-(2) to develop and administer consumer-directed services.
+(2) to develop and administer consumer-directed services for persons who are deafblind; and

-(e) Deafblind service providers may, but are not required to, provide intervenor services as part of the service package provided with grant funds under this section.
+(e) Deafblind service providers may, but are not required to, provide intervener services as part of the service package provided with grant funds under this section.
 Intervener services include services provided by a family and community intervener as described in paragraph (f).

-(f) The family and community intervener, as defined in section 256C.23, subdivision 7, provides services to open channels of communication between the child and others; facilitates the development or use of receptive and expressive communication skills by the child; and develops and maintains a trusting, interactive relationship that promotes social and emotional well-being.
-The family and community intervener also provides access to information and the environment, and facilitates opportunities for learning and development.
+(f) The family and community intervener, as defined insection 256C.23, subdivision 7, provides services to open channels of communication between the child and others; facilitates the development or use of receptive and expressive communication skills by the child; and develops and maintains a trusting, interactive relationship that promotes social and emotional well-being.
+The family and community intervener also provides access to information and the environment and facilitates opportunities for learning and development.
 A family and community intervener must have specific training in deafblindness, building language and communication skills, and intervention strategies.

 Cite this article: FindLaw.com - Minnesota Statutes Public Welfare and Related Activities (Ch.
 245-267) § 256C.261.
-Services for persons who are deafblind - last updated January 01, 2023 | https://codes.findlaw.com/mn/public-welfare-and-related-activities-ch-245-267/mn-st-sect-256c-261/
+Services for persons who are deafblind - last updated January 01, 2025 | https://codes.findlaw.com/mn/public-welfare-and-related-activities-ch-245-267/mn-st-sect-256c-261/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.